 - Bake for about 20 minutes.
 Do not open the oven for the first 15 minutes.

-- When all dough is done, let the puffs cool and cut in half, horizontally.
+- When all dough is done and baked, let the puffs cool completely and cut in half, horizontally.

-- Fill the puffs with vanilla cream and whipped cream and dust with powdered sugar.
+- Fill the puffs with vanilla cream and whipped cream.

 More desserts you might like: